crizzy9/.dotfiles/README.md

 Ctrl + 6 - Open previously opened buffer, Or to toggle between 2 files easily (REMAP) :q - keep buffer open
 :bd - delete current buffer
+:sb <buf-num/name> - show buffer in horizontal split - add :vert at the start to do it in vertical split

 # changing themes/highlighting etc
 ## show tab in a different way with x? (https://github.com/nvim-tree/nvim-tree.lua/issues/2255)